munificent/craftinginterpreters/book/classes.md

 <aside name="callback">

 A motivating use for this is callbacks.
 Often, you want to pass a callback whose body simply invokes a method on some object.
-Being able to lookup the method and pass it directly saves you the chore of manually declaring a function to wrap it.
+Being able to look up the method and pass it directly saves you the chore of manually declaring a function to wrap it.
 Compare this: